Introduction to Puerto Rico Banking License

 - Establish branches outside Puerto Rico in the continental USA or in other foreign countries.

-Who is the issuing authority?
+Who is the issuing authority of a Puerto Rico banking license?

 - In 2012, Puerto Rico replaced the long-existing Act 52, which was initially enacted to allow international banking to compete with offshore financial institutions in the Caribbean.
 However, with the enactment of Act 273, whose goal was to strengthen the country’s environment for conducting international banking.
 It allows International Financial Entities to conduct standard banking and financial activities with Puerto Ricans who are not residents.